The Potential Benefits of a Steam Room Even in Hot & Humid Locations

 When you expose your body to environmental humidity, you’re absorbing those toxins that fill the air.
 You’re not just absorbing these impurities through your skin (see below), you’re breathing in these potentially harmful impurities through your respiratory system.
 This includes allergens that can worsen asthma, nasal allergies, and other respiratory ailments.

 Contrast those unhealthy effects to steam therapy.
 Research shows that steam rooms can help alleviate bronchitis, asthma, and nasal allergies.
-Steam helps expunge mucus and soothe symptoms associated with respiratory issues.
-Breathing easier as a result of a session in a steam room is one of the reasons people have steam baths and steam showers in their residences in the first place.
+Steam has been shown to help expunge mucus and soothe symptoms associated with respiratory issues.
+Potentially breathing easier as a result of a session in a steam room is one of the reasons people have steam baths and steam showers in their residences in the first place.
 You don’t get those effects outside in humid air.

 Humidity, Steam, & Skin